Fitness to practise (FTP) procedures

 English language assessments

-If concerns relate to the doctor's knowledge of the English language, the GMC may direct the doctor to undertake an assessment of their knowledge of English.
+If there are concerns about the doctor's knowledge of English, the GMC may direct the doctor to take an English language assessment.

 Decision by case examiners

-If you have received a letter setting out allegations but have not yet contacted the MDU, it is vital to do so as soon as possible so you can seek help with a response.
+If you have received a letter setting out allegations or if you're invited to a meeting but haven't yet contacted the MDU, it's vital to do so as soon as possible to seek help.

-The GMC expects doctors to show insight into the gravity of what has happened and demonstrate they have taken action to remedy any deficiencies identified by the complaint.
-This is known as remediation and can have a positive influence on the outcome of the case.
+• The GMC expects doctors to show insight into the gravity of what has happened, to say sorry when appropriate, and demonstrate they have taken action to address any issues identified by the complaint.
+This process is known as remediation and can significantly improve the outcome of the case.

-Whether or not there has been a meeting, the case examiners will consider all the evidence, including the doctor's response, and will apply the 'realistic prospect' legal test.
-That means that only cases with a realistic prospect of establishing that the doctor's fitness to practise is sufficiently impaired to justify action on registration will be referred to an FTP tribunal hearing.
+Regardless of whether there has been a meeting and/or a written response from the doctor, the case examiners will consider all the evidence and apply the 'realistic prospect' legal test.
+This means that only cases with a realistic prospect of establishing that the doctor's fitness to practise is sufficiently impaired to justify action on their registration will be referred to an FTP tribunal hearing.

 Outcome of the investigation